TESTARtool/TESTAR_dev/README.md

 ### Required tools to build the software

+#### Windows 10

-In order to build the native code, a view manual steps need to be executed;
+In order to setup the build environment for the native Windows code, the following installation steps have to be executed:

 1. In order to build the windows native code, Nmake and the compile for Microsoft visual studio are required.
 These tools can be downloaded using the following [link](https://www.visualstudio.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=15#).